 Despite the media attention over Oracle's surprise plan to buy Sun Microsystems, little has been written about the deal's effect on the virtualization market.
-Yet, analysts and
+Yet, analysts and VARs feel that the deal could have a huge impact there.

 Speculation that Oracle Corp. has large ambitions in this space were confirmed when it announced its purchase of virtualization vendor Virtual Iron Software Inc. less than a month after pursuing Sun.
 Indeed, according to VARs and analysts, Oracle wants nothing less than to be a major player in the rapidly expanding virtualization universe.